lenskikh/ComfyUI-Prompt-Worker/README.md

 Updated July 10, 2025:
 * Style settings are completely moved to external files.
 You can now edit the lists yourself

+Updated July 11, 2025:
+* Two separate nodes were created.
+One for styles, the second for clothes.

 ### Installation